pjakiela/ECON523/exercises/E3-DD1.md

 putexcel A4="After Handwashing", bold
 ```

 You will also want to set the widths of the columns in your Excel file.
 Unfortunately, there is no way to do this using `putexcel`.
 The code below invokes stata’s mata programming language to adjust the column widths.
-Change
+Change the parameter values as needed to create a professional-looking table.
 ```
 mata
 b = xl()